 Look at it this way; an added bonus to performing push-ups is working the triceps or back of the arm area.
 None of us want a flabby chest or flabby arms—so let’s get pushing!

+will vary depending on your specific goals but are proven to build muscle, decrease muscle fatigue, and help with delayed onset muscle soreness.
 In order to avoid risk of injury, please seek advice directly from your physician, especially if you have existing medical issues, before beginning any exercise or nutritional program.
 Also, be sure to stretch after exercise to avoid muscle and joint tightness.